Let’s be honest: When it comes to your annual business conference, the real learning happens at the conference breakout sessions.

-The general session might inspire and the networking may be fun, but breakouts are the time where attendees are given tactical ideas they can bring back to their work – sort of like a productivity gift bag.
+The general session might inspire and the networking may be fun, but conference breakouts are the time where attendees are given tactical ideas they can bring back to their work – sort of like a productivity gift bag.

 But like a gift bag, it’s only as good as what’s inside.
 If you’re skimping on your breakouts’ design and execution, your attendees won’t have much to show for their trip besides a few scribbled notes and awkward elbow brushes.
 No thanks.

 These sessions need to meet your attendees halfway and arm them with the knowledge they need to succeed.
-Here are fifteen essential breakout session ideas for you next corporate event.
+Here are fifteen essential conference breakout session ideas for you next corporate event.

-1. Short and smooth transition
+1. Short and Smooth Transition

 Keeping the transition short and smooth between the main lecture and the breakout sessions is vital in keeping up the energy throughout the sessions.